joellidin/drivel-server/README.md

 #### Environment variables

-Create a .env file with the help of `.env.dev`.
+Create a `.env.yaml` file with the help of `.env-dev.yaml`.
+You will also need to have [`yq`](https://github.com/mikefarah/yq) to be able to parse the yaml file into a `.env` file.
+To generate the `.env` file you can run `just generate-dotenv`.
+This needs to be rerun as soon as your `.env.yaml` file is updated.

 #### Google cloud authentication